 6 differences between Debtor and Creditor

 In the realm of finance, understanding the difference between debtor and creditor is essential.
 A debtor refers to an individual, business, or entity that owes money or has an outstanding debt to repay.
+In this relationship, the debtor is a borrower who has borrowed money from a creditor, and borrowers have a responsibility to repay the loaned money to the lender.
 On the other hand, a creditor is the opposite, representing the entity to whom the debt is owed.
-The creditor lends money, extends credit, or provides goods or services with the expectation of being repaid by the debtor.
+Entities such as individuals, companies, or other entities can be either debtors or creditors depending on the transaction.
+The creditor lends money, extends credit, or provides goods or service with the expectation of being repaid by the debtor, resulting in owed money.
 The debtor-creditor relationship forms the foundation of financial transactions, with creditors expecting timely payments from debtors.
+If a debtor falls behind on payments, creditors may take steps to recover the owed money, which can impact both parties' financial health.
+It is also possible for an individual or business to be both a creditor and a debtor in different transactions.
 By comprehending the dynamics of the creditor vs debtor dynamic, individuals and businesses can navigate financial obligations, manage debts responsibly, and ensure a harmonious financial landscape.
+Creditors play a crucial role in maintaining financial stability and supporting economic activity.

 Creditors are those who extend the loan or credit to a person, an organization, or a firm whereas Debtors are those who takes the loan and in return has to pay back the amount of money within a stipulated time period with or without interest.